tcotav/chefdk_getting_started/Notes.md

   1. that the file, `punter.war` is sitting in /var/lib/tomcat6/webapps
   2. and that next to it is the unrolled war directory named `punter`

-Check it all into git and then we'll formalize those two tests.
+Check it all into git and then we'll turn those two tests into coded reproducable callable tests.
+How sexy is that?

 Note,  I was going to switch over to `chefspec` here, but its not yet supported as of today.
 Or at least properly supported.
 So we'll revise this to use chefspec at some future date.